 IBS can affect quality of life and it is very important to check with your doctor that the symptoms you are experiencing are not a sign of something more serious.
 I help people reduce the intensity of symptoms and also reduce the impact of symptoms on quality of life.
-For more information about my London IBS hypnosis sessions, click here.
-Us this article as a quick guide, but always check with you doctor to ensure you get the best care and appropriate diagnosis.
+If you are asking yourself, ‘Do I have IBS? take our IBS quiz and also for more information about my London IBS hypnosis sessions, click here.
+Use this article as a quick guide, but always check with you doctor to ensure you get the best care and appropriate diagnosis.

 Do I Have IBS Quiz

 - Have you had abdominal pain at least one day a week during the past 3 months?

 - If yes to above, have you experienced at least two of the following?

 - Pain associated with a change in the frequency of bowel movements?

 - Pain sometimes associated with constipation or diarrhoea

 If you answered “no” to either of the questions, then it is likely that you do not have IBS; however, you may still want to consult a physician if you answered “yes” to any of the questions.

 If you answered “yes” to both of the questions, then you might have IBS.
 You’re not alone!
 Many people live with this common digestive disorder.
 There are treatment options available to decrease or eliminate your symptoms and improve your quality of life.